Primary Navigation Mobile

 Diesel engine

 The diesel in the Multivan is the same hardworking 2.0-litre TDI as you’ll find in thousands of VW’s passenger cars.
-It’s not quick, but it feels muscular enough and has plenty of torque to cope with a full load.
-It’s also very efficient in comparison to the petrols.
+With 150hp in this application it’s not super quick, but it has plenty of torque (pulling power), making it well able to cope with a fully-loaded Multivan.

 Plug-in hybrid